dmitigr/pgfe/README.md

   1. the type of the build;
   2. the flag of build the shared library;
   3. the flag of building the tests (default is on);
+  4. dependencies;
-  4. installation directories;
+  5. installation directories;
-  5. default values of the connection options.
+  6. default values of the connection options.

 Details: